Youth On Board: Local organizing work

-The Boston Student Advisory Council (BSAC) is a group of student leader from Boston public schools who work on issues that affect young people both inside and outside of school.
-BSAC is made up entirely of low-income students of color who as key stakeholders are at the center of the decisions that affect them the most.
-Through a partnership with the Boston Public School district (BPS), YOB co-administers this citywide body of student leaders that represents most high schools in the district.
+The Boston Student Advisory Council (BSAC) is a group of student leaders from Boston Public Schools who work on issues that affect young people both inside and outside of school.
+BSAC is made up entirely of low-income students of color who, as key stakeholders, are at the center of the decisions that affect them the most.
+Through a partnership with the school district, YOB co-administers this citywide body of student leaders that represent most high schools in the district.